Public Health Dashboard

 - Improved health outcomes across physical, mental, and behavioral health dimensions.

-- A more resilient and equitable community with integrated support systems addressing root causes of health inequities.
+- A stronger community with integrated support systems addressing root causes of health disparities.

 Key Public Health Metrics to Measure